bk/wmk/readme.md

 - `site.leading_path`: If the web pages built by `wmk` are not at the root of the website but in a subdirectory, this is the appropriate prefix path.
   Normally without a trailing slash.

+- `site.build_time`: This is automatically added to the site variable by `wmk`.
+  It is a datetime object indicating when the rendering phase of the current run started.

 Templates or themes may be configurable through various site variables, e.g.
 `site.paginate` for number of items per page in listings or `site.mainfont` for